-She Still Loves It: Inside Camila Cabello’s First Year As Shawn Mendes' Señorita - E!
+She Still Loves It: Inside Camila Cabello’s Life With Shawn Mendes - E!
 Online

 Unsure how to address their feelings, they instead brushed them off, riffing about being friend-zoned ("He calls me kid!"
 Cabello exclaimed on The Late Late Show with James Corden) and why they absolutely, definitely hadn't made out.
 "Every time I try and make a move, she swerves me off," Mendes cracked to Corden, a joke that perhaps hit too close to home.

-"An energy was there from the beginning," she explained to Rolling Stone last year.
+"An energy was there from the beginning," she explained to Rolling Stone in 2019.
 But with their press obligations finished and neither having made a bold move, their relationship was relegated to acquaintance status, the occasional meet-up at an industry event or text exchange about their shared love of Harry Potter.

 They were each happy to gush about their friendship when asked.
 "He's so cute, I love him," Cabello said while on The Zach Sang Show in January 2018.
 "She is my favorite person in the whole world," Mendes answered a few months later, speaking to Zane Lowe during an April 2018 Beats 1 interview.